 How to Make Roasted Tomatillo Salsa

 My version of this tangy tomatillo salsa is a roasted green salsa and it is incredibly easy to make.
-This means that I char the tomatillos, chiles, garlic, and onion in a cast-iron skillet before blending.
-You could also do this part on a baking sheet with the broil function in the oven.
+This means that I char the tomatillos, chiles, garlic, and onion in a cast-iron skillet before I pulse them in a blender.
+You could also do this part on a baking sheet under the broiler in the oven.

 The roasting step can be skipped altogether.
 However, in that case, you should still boil the tomatillos covered with water until somewhat softened (about 5 minutes) before blending with all other ingredients.

 Once the tomatillos and other flavourful components are perfectly charred, they get blended into a smooth sauce.
 You should blend everything for about 30 seconds until fairly smooth but not uniform in colour.
 You still want to be able to see some black specks from the charred ingredients.
 The timing may differ depending on your blender.
 If you don’t have a high-powered blender, you could use a handheld immersion blender or a food processor instead.